conjurer-rich/faster-flow-framework/pages/how-it-works/2-identify-blockers-to-flow.md

 ![Identify Blockers to Flow](/assets/images/faster-flow-practices/identify-blockers-to-flow.png){: width="400px" align="right"}

-## Uncover What’s Really Slowing You Down
+## Uncover what’s really slowing you down

 After understanding your current landscape, the next step is to delve deeper into what’s hindering fast, aligned delivery.
 Blockers to flow often hide in plain sight—buried in dependencies, outdated assumptions, and invisible delays.

 The Faster Flow Framework helps you surface these hidden constraints quickly and collaboratively, enabling your organization to take practical steps forward with confidence.

-### Challenge Constraints with a Different Mindset
+### Challenge constraints with a different mindset

 We draw on powerful techniques from *A Beautiful Constraint* to reframe your current limitations: